Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 }
 ````

 Automatically, the Bootstrapper will save and restore the navigation state of every active navigation service.
-This means, when the app is restored from termimation, the navigation stack (including the back and forward stacks) will be restored.
+This means, when the app is restored from termination, the navigation stack (including the back and forward stacks) will be restored.
 The current page will be re-created, the `OnNavigatedTo` overrides will be called on the page and the view-model, and the suspensionState passed to those methods will be populated.

 ````csharp
 public override Task OnNavigatedToAsync(object parameter, NavigationMode mode, IDictionary<string, object> suspensionState)